Logiqx/gps-spikes/gpslogs/gt-31/README.md

 The GT-31 doesn't produce a lot of large spikes on the water.
 Only 0.37% of the WSW files between 2011 and 2022 contained spikes in excess of 40 knots.

-Existing software filters are very capable of eliminating these spikes from calculated results so no further work is required.
+Existing software filters are very capable of eliminating these spikes from calculated results, so no further work is required.